 Recently uncovered graffiti found inside the Giza Pyramids unravelled some more light on this concept.
-They now believe these structures were built by 10,000 men, working in three months shifts at a time.
+They now believe 10,000 men built these structures by working in three months shifts at a time.
 The building of one single Pyramid took them around 30 years.
 Additionally, these men were well fed with around 21 cattle and 23 sheep every day.

 2) The concept of Labour Strike existed in Ancient Egypt

 An instance in ancient Egypt is similar to the labour strike concept in modern times.

 The first-ever recorded strike took place in Egypt in 1152 BC.
 During the rule of Rameses III, the workers building a royal necropolis started feeling underpaid.
 In protest, they organised a huge strike.

 According to many records, after much discussion and addressing their grievances, the pharaoh increased their wages.
 Following this, the workers resumed work again.